 Never suffer in silence when living with anxiety.
 There is often a stigma attached to mental health issues, but it is important to discuss the overwhelming emotions you are feeling with your loved ones.

 While you might not want to appear weak to others, it can take a great deal of strength to discuss anxiety problems with others.
-The act of talking alone could instantly boost your mood and help you to rationalise the negative thoughts.
+The act of talking alone could instantly boost your mood and help you to rationalize negative thoughts.

 If you are struggling with crippling anxiety, which can cause damaging thoughts and feelings, you must confront the problem head-on.
-For example, you should seriously consider cognitive behavioural therapy, which has been designed to challenge cognitive behaviours and distortions while offering various coping strategies.
+For example, you should seriously consider cognitive behavioral therapy, which has been designed to challenge cognitive behaviors and distortions while offering various coping strategies.

-It is likely you will struggle with confidence issues following a cycling accident, which could make you feel anxious about stepping back onto your bike.
+You will likely struggle with confidence issues following a cycling accident, which could make you feel anxious about stepping back onto your bike.
 Rather than allowing your anxiety to stand in the way of your love of cycling, you should ease yourself back into riding a bicycle.
-For example, start by using a treadmill or cycle for no more than 30 minutes on a stationary bike at the gym, increasing your time and speed gradually.
+For example, start by using a treadmill or cycling for no more than 30 minutes on a stationary bike at the gym, increasing your time and speed gradually.

 Returning to cycling following an accident can cause your body to tense up, which can make it difficult to handle your bike.
 If this is the case, you must aim to loosen up your muscles to combat any anxiety you are feeling and regain your confidence.